wp-plugins/xfile/readme.txt

 * In case you have trouble with XFile, you can also purchase the stand-alone version and upload it to your Wordpress site.
 The stand-alone version has usually less problems.
 You can buy it from here : http://www.xappcommander.com/index.php?option=com_jdownloads&view=viewcategory&catid=4&Itemid=189

 == Screenshots ==
-1. Sample screenshot
-2. Picture editors
+1. More recent screenshot of the coding utils.
+The editor understands lots of languages and has auto-completion by default.
+2. More recent screenshot of the browsing and multi-media possibilities.
+The file manager comes also with an advanced logging system.
-3. Pixrl
+3. Pixrl (outdated)
-4. Shell
+4. More recent screenshot of the internal scripting system.
+This visual programming language helps you to extend the file manager with your own scripts.
+Its currently in alpha but it works pretty well already.
-5. Sandbox with live preview (jsFiddle your page:-)
+5. Sandbox with live preview (jsFiddle your page:-) (outdated)
-6. Search your files
+6. Search your files (outdated)
 7. Press space for preview
 8. Press space for preview
-9. Preview mode
+9. Preview mode (outdated)
-10. Manage pictures on your social accounts
+10. Manage pictures on your social accounts (outdated)
-11. Preview mode supports videos
+11. Preview mode supports videos (outdated)
 12. Split View with Video preview
 13. Split View with Coverflow ala Mac for images (experimental)

 == Changelog ==

+= 1.6 (24.10.2014) =
+* Lots of minor issues fixed
+* Editor improved
+* HOT : Visual programming language added for extending the file manager.
+Open wp-content/xcom/blox.xblox or see screenshot nr.
+4
+* Visuals improved
+* New and advanced logging system added.
+Its now more accurate and the log panel is more polished .
+* Shell commands are now executed in the current folder

 = 1.5 (16.10.2014) =
 * Drag'n drop issue fixed weird